jorditorresBCN/Assignments-2017/Lab02.md

 print count.most_common(10)
 ```
 ### Task 2.2.1: Word Count
-Create a notebook with the name `WordCountWithNLTK.ipynb`, that computes and prints the 10 most common word in the book.
+Create a notebook with the name `Lab2.WordCountWithNLTK.ipynb`, that computes and prints the 10 most common word in the book.

 ### Task 2.2.2: Word Count
 Add a new code cell into the same notebook with the code that computes and prints the total number of word of this book.